Ask Experts Questions for FREE Help!

 Jun 29, 2012, 10:09 PM

-short answer is no that is rediculous.
+short answer is no that is ridiculous.

-sounds like amateur hour with the company. even if the unit operates with variable speed motors it should pull to temp and stay there thus ramping down.
+sounds like amateur hour with the company.
+Even if the unit operates with variable speed motors it should pull to temp and stay there thus ramping down.

 possibly a metering device prob.
-IE the evaporator is starving for refrigerant. need more info to home in on it. get someone who know what they are doing and get some manifold gauge readings along with superheat and subcooling. that will make their heads spin like the girl from that possessed movie
+IE the evaporator is starving for refrigerant.
+Need more info to home in on it.
+Get someone who know what they are doing and get some manifold gauge readings along with superheat and subcooling.
+That will make their heads spin like the girl from that possessed movie